AlexandruC213/greenmind-frontend/README.md

 ### Running the Project

     To start the development server, run:
     ```bash
     npm run dev
     ```
+    This will run the app in development mode.
+Open http://localhost:3000 to view it in the browser.